vdhamer/Photo-Club-Hub/.github/README.md

 A club's `Level 2` data shows up in the Portfolios screen as a list of club members per club.
 Each `Level 2` JSON file lists the current (and optionally former) members of a single club.
 For each member, a URL is stored pointing to the `Level 3` file (portfolio per member).
-`Level 2` lists also includes the URL of an image used as thumbnail for that member.
+`Level 2` lists also include the URL of an image used as thumbnail for that member.
 </p>

 _Fotogroep de Gender_ and _Fotogroep Waalre_ in the Netherlands have `.level2.json` files with membership data.